nutanix-outcome-engineering/nutanix_prism/README.md

+# TODO: This might be out of date and needs updating.
 # Nutanix Prism Rest API Consumption

 This module is written simply to consume Prism API.
 It should be noted it's far from complete and only added to on an "as needed" basis for projects.
 If you would like to contribute, feel free.